What Is Inflation Explained Simply — A Beginner's Guide

 In summary

 Inflation is the gradual rise in average prices over time, measured most commonly through CPI in the United States.
-A small positive rate of inflation is normal and even targeted by central banks.
+A small positive rate is normal and even targeted by central banks.
 The practical effect on personal finance is that cash slowly loses purchasing power while productive assets and fixed-rate debts behave differently.
-Understanding the basics of inflation is one of the foundations that the rest of personal finance builds on.

 Sources